Skip to main content

 Back pain in pregnancy - Back pain

-You may be referred to a physiotherapist.
+They may refer you to a physiotherapist.

-Urgent advice: Contact your GP urgently if:
+Urgent advice: Contact your GP, maternity unit or hospital urgently if

 you have back pain and you: